Daniel Garcia (wrestler): Early beginnings and Jericho Appreciation Society (2020–2023)

 Garcia made his All Elite Wrestling (AEW) debut on Dark in September 2020 and was officially signed in October 2021.
 Early in his run, he established himself as a heel and aligned with 2point0 (Matt Menard and Angelo Parker), forming a trio that regularly appeared on AEW programming.
 In March 2022, the group joined Chris Jericho and Jake Hager to form the Jericho Appreciation Society (JAS), a faction promoting a "sports entertainment" philosophy.

-Later that year, the JAS was entred a feud with the Blackpool Combat Club (BCC), with Bryan Danielson encouraging Garcia to embrace his technical wrestling background.
-Although teased to leave the JAS, Garcia ultimately remained loyal to Jericho.
-At Double or Nothing on May 29, the JAS defeared the BCC, Eddie Kingston, Santana and Ortiz) in an Anarchy in the Arena match.
-The JAS would face the BCC Kingston, Santana and Ortiz, in a rematch in a Blood and Guts match at the eponymous event.
+Later that year, the JAS entered into a feud with the Blackpool Combat Club (BCC), with BCC member Bryan Danielson encouraging Garcia to embrace his technical wrestling background and join the BCC.
+Although teased to leave the JAS, Garcia ultimately remained loyal to Jericho after attacking Danielson during the ROH World Championship match between Jericho and Danielson.
+At Double or Nothing on May 29, the JAS defeated the BCC, Eddie Kingston, Santana and Ortiz) in an Anarchy in the Arena match.
+The JAS would face the BCC Kingston, Santana and Ortiz, in a rematch in a Blood and Guts match at the eponymous event, but were defeated.
 On the September 7, 2022, episode of Dynamite, he defeated Wheeler Yuta to win the ROH Pure Championship, which he held for 94 days before losing it back to Yuta at Final Battle.

 In 2023, Garcia unsuccessfully challenged for the AEW International Championship on multiple occasions, including a four-way match at Forbidden Door.
 He also reached the finals of the "Blind Eliminator" tag team tournament with Sammy Guevara, losing to MJF and Adam Cole.
 The JAS disbanded later that year, and Garcia resumed teaming with Menard and Parker, turning face.